-- 2471 The 6-Bit Variable String Partition Table encoding method is used for a segment that appears in - 2472 the URI as a variable-length numeric field and a variable-length string field separated by a dot - 2473 (".") character, and in the binary encoding as a 3-bit "partition" field followed by a variable - length binary integer and a null-terminated binary-encoded character string.
-The number of - characters in the two URI fields is always less than or equal to a known limit (counting a 3- - character escape sequence as a single character), and the number of bits in the binary encoding is - also less than or equal to a known limit. - 2478 The 6-Bit Variable String Partition Table encoding method makes use of a "partition table."
-The - specific partition table to use is specified in the coding table for a given EPC scheme. - 2480 Input: The input to the encoding method is the URI portion indicated in the "URI portion" row - of the encoding table.
+The 6-Bit Variable String Partition Table encoding method is used for a segment that appears in the URI as a variable-length numeric field and a variable-length string field separated by a dot (".") character, and in the binary encoding as a 3-bit "partition" field followed by a variable length binary integer and a null-terminated binary-encoded character string.
+The number of characters in the two URI fields is always less than or equal to a known limit (counting a 3-character escape sequence as a single character), and the number of bits in the binary encoding is also less than or equal to a known limit.

+The 6-Bit Variable String Partition Table encoding method makes use of a "partition table."
+The specific partition table to use is specified in the coding table for a given EPC scheme.

+Input: The input to the encoding method is the URI portion indicated in the "URI portion" row of the encoding table.
 This consists of two strings separated by a dot (".") character.
-For the - 2482 purpose of this encoding procedure, the strings to the left and right of the dot are denoted C and - 2483 D, respectively. - 2484 Validity Test: The input must satisfy the following: - The input must match the grammar for the corresponding portion of the URI as specified in the appropriate subsection of Section 6.3. - The number of digits in C must match one of the values specified in the "GS1 Company Prefix Digits (L)" column of the partition table.
+For the purpose of this encoding procedure, the strings to the left and right of the dot are denoted C and D, respectively.

+- The input must match the grammar for the corresponding portion of the URI as specified in the appropriate subsection of Section 6.3. - The number of digits in C must match one of the values specified in the "GS1 Company Prefix Digits (L)" column of the partition table.
 The corresponding row is called the "matching partition table row" in the remainder of the encoding procedure. - The number of characters in D must be less than or equal to the corresponding value specified in the "Other Field Maximum Characters" column of the matching partition table row.
-For the purposes of this rule, an escape triplet (%nn) is counted as one character. - For each portion of D that matches the Escape production of the grammar specified in Section 5 (that is, a 3-character sequence consisting of a % character followed by two hexadecimal digits), the two hexadecimal characters following the % character must map to one of the 39 allowed characters specified in Table 52 (Appendix G). - 2497 Output: Construct the output bit string by concatenating the following three components: - The value P specified in the "partition value" column of the matching partition table row, as a 3-bit binary integer. - The value of C considered as a decimal integer, converted to an M-bit binary integer, where M is the number of bits specified in the "GS1 Company Prefix bits" column of the matching partition table row. - 2503 The value of D converted to an N-bit binary string, where N is less than or equal to the 2504 number of bits specified in the "other field maximum bits" column of the matching partition table row.
+For the purposes of this rule, an escape triplet (%nn) is counted as one character. - For each portion of D that matches the Escape production of the grammar specified in Section 5 (that is, a 3-character sequence consisting of a % character followed by two hexadecimal digits), the two hexadecimal characters following the % character must map to one of the 39 allowed characters specified in Table G-2 (Appendix G).

+Output: Construct the output bit string by concatenating the following three components:

+- The value P specified in the "partition value" column of the matching partition table row, as a 3-bit binary integer. - The value of C considered as a decimal integer, converted to an M-bit binary integer, where M is the number of bits specified in the "GS1 Company Prefix bits" column of the matching partition table row. - The value of D converted to an N-bit binary string, where N is less than or equal to the number of bits specified in the "other field maximum bits" column of the matching partition table row.
 This binary string is constructed as follows.
-Consider D to be a string of one or 2505 2506 more characters $s_1 s_2 ... s_N$, where each character s_i is either a single character or a 3-character sequence matching the Escape production of the grammar (that is, a 3-character sequence 2507 consisting of a % character followed by two hexadecimal digits).
-Translate each character to 2508 2509 a 6-bit string.
-For a single character, the corresponding 6-bit string is specified in Table 52 2510 (Appendix G).
-For an Escape sequence, the 6-bit string is the value of the two hexadecimal
+Consider D to be a string of one or more characters s1s2...s_N, where each character s_i is either a single character or a 3-character sequence matching the Escape production of the grammar (that is, a 3-character sequence consisting of a % character followed by two hexadecimal digits).
+Translate each character to a 6-bit string.
+For a single character, the corresponding 6-bit string is specified in Table G-2 (Appendix G).
+For an Escape sequence, the 6-bit string is the value of the two hexadecimal characters considered as a 6-bit integer.
+Concatenate those 6-bit strings in the order corresponding to the input, then add six zero bits.